How White Ink Works on a Scout Book

 White ink on chipboard is kind of tricky - it can look great with a design that plays to its strengths, but it's best to have clear expectations.

 While the ink itself is white, printing that white ink onto chipboard darkens it somewhat, resulting in a slightly off-white color that's closer to the color of the chipboard.

 The not-quite-whiteness of white ink is particularly visible when printed as a flood of ink since the large ink coverage gives a lot of space for the chipboard to show through.
 That can work quite well if you're looking for an off-white, cloudy look, like the one in this Nikki McClure collaboration:

 White ink reads as whiter and pops more when surrounded by a darker color, like in this red and white Portland notebook designed by Gemma O'Brien:

-White ink is considered a custom color, and priced accordingly.
-If you have any more questions about white ink, or want us to take a look at your design, please get in touch!
+White ink is considered a custom color and is priced accordingly.
+If you have any more questions about white ink or want us to take a look at your design, please get in touch!